ece362-purdue/proton-labs/lab1-gpio/README.md

 2. Turn OFF each LED from GP22-GP25 in sequence, with a 500 ms delay between each LED.

+> [!WARNING]
-Does this sound too easy?
+> Does this sound too easy?
 Here's the catch - **you need to do this without using any of the SDK functions except `sleep_ms`**.
 It is actually easier to do so, and doesn't involve any loops.
 Don't worry, we'll go back to the SDK functions in the next lab, but you may find that you prefer this method of directly modifying registers as an optimal technique.
+>
+> If you do not follow this rule, you will not receive credit for this step.

 > [!TIP]
 > Instead of using `gpio_put` for every one of the four LEDs, you can just write `0xF` by a certain offset to a certain register to turn on all four LEDs in one go, with no loops.